 - Race (ethnicity): African Americans or Ashkenazi Jews

 So, while this can be a very scary topic, I encourage everyone to focus on making good lifestyle choices to lower their risk for pancreatic cancer, and, again, discuss with your Digestive Disease Specialists provider any concerns or possible symptoms.

-Digestive Health Specialists is here to help you if you, or someone you know, would like more information, or if you are experiencing any of the above symptoms and would like further evaluation.
-To make an appointment, feel free to give us a call at 336-768-6211 or fill the form below.
+Digestive Health Specialists, PA is here to help if you, or someone you know, would like more information, or if you are experiencing any digestive health symptoms and would like further evaluation.
+Feel free to give us a call at 336-768-6211 or fill the form below.